Introduction

 1. A State being the most law-abiding Institution is bound by any declaration given by a Court of law.
 As such, no execution case is even necessary.
 Similarly, the various institutions of the State, be it the Government or any statutory corporation are bound by the declaration and are expected to carry out such a declaration without any further direction in this respect since non-compliance with any decree, even if it is only by way of declaration, shows that the relevant institution is not law-abiding.
 If any institution of the State chooses to defy the law, there may be the failure of the Rule of law, a basic structure of the Constitution.

-1. In this case, the failure on the part of the officials of RAJUK to honor the decree is no doubt reprehensible but in the absence of specific direction, does not
+1. In this case, the failure on the part of the officials of RAJUK to honour the decree is no doubt reprehensible but in the absence of specific direction, does not

 constitute CONTEMPT of Court.’’